 It is made of 32 pods, one for each borough of London.
-One pod can hold up to 25 people, and you can either sit or stand.
-The seats are in the middle of the pods, so you can get the best view when standing unless there are few people in the pod.
-One rotation takes roughly half an hour.
+One pod can hold up to 25 people, and seats are available in the middle of each pod.
+The best views are available when standing next to the windows.

 The London Eye gives visitors a unique perspective of London and its architecture, including the Houses of Parliament and Big Ben on the other side of the Thames, Buckingham Palace straight towards the west, and even St. Paul’s Cathedral further away in the northeast.
 During the ride, take time to identify the landmarks and historical buildings as it is an opportunity to know the city better.
 One rotation takes roughly half an hour, so there should be enough time to find the landmarks.

 Tickets are recommended to be booked online.
 Tickets are bought for a specific 15-minute time slot, and the price varies based on demand.
 Buying a ticket on the same or the next few days is usually more expensive.
 There’s a queue to enter the London Eye even with the time slot tickets.

 Fast Track tickets are also available that get you straight into the capsule.
 The Fast Track tickets are about 50% more expensive, but as with standard tickets, the price is variable and has to be checked online when buying the ticket.